caojen/yah/README.md

 ## Description

 Yah is a tool based on aircrack-ng.
 It captures the output aircrack-ng(Actually, just the standard output.
 The standard error has been ignored).
-In our perious implementations, because of fast refresh in aircrack-ng and needing our program dealing with them as fast as possiable, crashes might occur at running time.
+In our previous implementations, because of fast refresh in aircrack-ng and needing our program dealing with them as fast as possiable, crashes might occur at running time.
 In this version, Yah has been updated with these components:

 + LRU cache
 + Formatter